Living Learning Program

 Do you love movies so much that award shows like the Oscars and Golden Globes are an annual event for you?

 As a Film & Media RLC student, you’ll be immersed in a community of innovators and creative thinkers who are unified in their passion for the extraordinary impact of film and media.
-From Rocky Horror Picture Shows at the local Princess Cinema to intriguing independent film showings at the Apollo Theatre, the Waterloo Region and surrounding area are home to some of the best independent theatres and productions that will allow you to dive into your passion for film.
+From viewings at the local Princess Cinema to intriguing independent film showings at the Apollo Theatre, the Waterloo Region and surrounding area are home to some of the best independent theatres and productions that will allow you to dive into your passion for film.
 You’ll get to travel to places, engage with the owners, and get a private tour to learn more about how these landmarks have become a part of Waterloo and the surrounding area.
 As an RLC student, you’ll build relationships with the professors who can get you into the world of film and media.
 From writing publications to directing films, this RLC is for you!

 Who are your faculty partners?

-- Dr. Jing Jing Chang, Associate Professor
+- Dr. Philippa Gates, Associate Professor

 What will you be doing in the Residence Learning Community?
 Check out a few examples:

-- You’ll participate in weekly film screenings with other friends in the community where you can dissect everything from the way the actors talk, to lighting, to the social impact of the film.
+- You’ll participate in weekly film screenings with other friends in the community where you can dissect everything from the way the actors talk, to lighting, to the social impact of the film

-- You’ll get to apply the skills you’re learning in some fun and creative filmmaking competitions.
+- You’ll get to apply the skills you’re learning in some fun and creative filmmaking competitions

-- Explore the world of journalism and hold a writing position within our Laurier Student Publications to develop a portfolio and tell important stories.
+- Explore the world of journalism and hold a writing position within our Laurier Student Publications to develop a portfolio and tell important stories

-- If you are planning on majoring in either English or Film Studies, or you have an interest in the subject matter, this community is for you.
+- If you are planning on majoring in either English or Film Studies, or you have an interest in the subject matter, this community is for you

 Do you love helping people and believe that a career in healthcare after university will feel meaningful?